 Pros: There are a vast number of choices for your new website design.
 This solution also saves your time and money for theme designing and coding.
 And it only costs $100 to $200 for a Magento 2 responsive theme that well-designed.

 Cons: Other stores can also buy that theme and have a similar store appearance as yours.
 To handle this issue, you can customize the theme to match your brand image.
 The cost for theme customization will depend significantly on which extent you want to customize and the Magento developer/ designer you choose.

 The 2nd solution: Using free themes

 The second solution is finding and utilizing a Magento 2 theme for free download.
-In the last blog post, we have made a list of 100+ good and free Magento responsive themes and templates that you should take a look for reference.
+In the last blog post, we have made a list of 100+ best free Magento themes and templates that you should take a look at for reference.